7 Fire Kit Survival Essentials That You Should Carry

 Stainless Steel Straw

-Often overlooked is the usefulness of a stainless steel straw in a survival fire kit.
+Lastly, and probably the most overlooked item, is a stainless steel straw.
 Not only can it be used as a versatile tool, but it also doubles as a bellow, supplying oxygen and aiding in the ignition of a fire.
 An invaluable addition to any adventure-goers or survivalists’ kit!

 7 Fire Kit Survival Essentials That You Should Carry Infographic

-So do not wait until an emergency occurs!
-Start today by gathering all your fire kit survival essentials!
+Do not wait until an emergency occurs!
+Start gathering all of your fire kit survival essentials today!
 Put one in your pack, your home and your car!
+Carrying a fire kit in your backpack will increase your confidence tenfold.

-Share this post with your family and friends, so they to can be prepared to handle an emergency.
+Please share this post with family and friends so they can be prepared to handle an emergency in the outdoors.

 Share This Post